 15- What is the Benadryl for migraine dose?

-The directions on the package should be followed.
+The directions on the package should be followed unless you have specific instructions from your doctor about taking Benadryl for headaches.
 My package at home says the dosage for people 12 years and above is 1-2, 25mg tablets.

 16- Should it only be taken at night since it can make you drowsy?

 Caution regarding drowsiness is given by the manufacturers.
 So it is best to see how your body reacts if you are taking Benadryl when you cannot rest or sleep.
 Of course, some people do not experience drowsiness at all and others may feel “wired” from it.
 The paradoxical reaction was discussed above.